Captain Judy’s Corner: Flexibility is the Key to Safety in a Thunderstorm

 Are thunderstorms really all that dangerous?

 Every student pilot dreads the thunderstorm.
 Thunderstorms are part of summer weather in Florida, and most pilots here know to respect them.
+The first thing they learn is flexibility.
 Thunderstorms are one of nature’s most powerful forces and a weather hazard that are dangerous for all pilots.
 Flying too close to these powerful beasts can end in disaster.
 Pilots must understand thunderstorms and all weather hazards.
 They need to know how to avoid these dangerous conditions and safely make go-or-no-go decisions.

 First of all, the destructive forces of thunderstorms occur within the storm itself as well as surrounding areas.
 Severe weather from convective systems can include many hazards.
 These include extremely heavy rain, strong wind shear, large hail, and severe turbulence.
 According to the Aeronautical Information Manual (AIM), the visible thunderstorm cloud is only a portion of a turbulent system.
 Updrafts and downdrafts often extend far beyond the visible storm cloud.
 Severe turbulence can be expected up to 20 miles from thunderstorms.